-To clean install OS X Mavericks on your Mac, there are three things you should do.
-First, you should clean up your Mac.
-It’s easy to do with CleanMyMac 2.
-It’ll take care of everything and all it takes is a few clicks.
-Once it’s all cleaned up, the second thing you should do is backup your newly cleaned Mac.
-And finally, after doing a backup, you can clean install OS X Mavericks.
+To clean install Mac OS from USB, there are three things you should do.
+First, you should clean up your Mac from the old baggage — system files that have piled up over time.
+Once it’s all cleaned up, the next you should do is backup your newly cleaned Mac.
+And finally, after doing a backup, you can clean install OS X of your choice from USB.

 We’ve got the steps outlined below, so let’s get to it.

 Step 1: Clean system junk on your current OS X

 Whatever OS X you are currently on, system junk and outdated cache files are a potential source for software conflicts.
 Having cleaned them up, you may discover around 35 GB of newly created space previously taken by junk.
 What’s more, old caches may interfere with your new OS X installation, so this step is pretty essential.
 Cleaning can be done manually.